HenrikBach1/smart-bike-light/Smart-Bike-Light/README.md

   - ```WiFi.h```
   - ESP Libraries

+## How to use
 Upload the code the ESP32 and turn on device by clicking either button.